-Ecommerce companies are in a fix as they reportedly struggle to comply with a November 10 deadline to deposit tax collected at source on all payments made to their sellers in the last month.
+Ecommerce companies are required to deduct tax at source on all payments made to their sellers

 The Tax Collected at Source (TCS) provisions, introduced as a part of Section 52 of the Central GST Act, states that tax has to be collected by the ecommerce operator when a supplier supplies some goods or services through its portal and the payment for that supply is collected by the ecommerce operator.
 The deadline which has less than two days to go, has been deferred repeatedly following requests by ecommerce players.